Onward (film): Home media

-Onward was released digitally on the night of March 20, 2020, and became available for Disney+ subscribers on April 3, 2020 due to the COVID-19 pandemic.
-The digital date was just two weeks after the film's theatrical debut and before the end of the usual 90-day theatrical run.
-The announcement followed Disney's earlier than planned release of Frozen II on Disney+ as well as Star Wars: The Rise of Skywalker on Digital HD in light of the COVID-19 pandemic.
-Over its first week of home release, the film was the sixth-most watched on Amazon Prime and second-most on the iTunes Store.
-The film was later released by Walt Disney Studios Home Entertainment on DVD, Blu-ray, and Ultra HD Blu-ray on May 19, 2020.
+Onward was released digitally on March 20, 2020, and became available to Disney+ subscribers on April 3, 2020, in response to the COVID-19 pandemic.
+The digital release came just two weeks after the film's theatrical debut and prior to the standard 90-day theatrical window.
+The announcement followed Disney's early digital releases of Frozen II on Disney+ and Star Wars: The Rise of Skywalker on Digital HD due to the pandemic.
+The film was later released on DVD, Blu-ray, and Ultra HD Blu-ray by Walt Disney Studios Home Entertainment on May 19, 2020.